xyleme/syncview/README.md

 Basically install the AddOn the usual way, then split the Default 3dView, assign a local camera to each 3dView.
 The 'Syncview settings' menu displays in the Tool shelf (Ctrl+T), allowing to set up left and right cameras.
 Via a modified keymap within both 3dViews:
 - the synchronous panning is accessed by Shift+Alt+MMB;
 - the synchronous zooming is accessed by Ctrl+Alt+MMB;

-The 'Lock View Rotation' toggle prevents the user to bail out of Camera view.
+The 'Lock View Rotation' toggle prevents the user from bailing out of Camera view.

 In addition the 'Auto align view' button performs a (rough) relative automated alignment when you're lost...

+For the time being the 'stv pan' slider is a work in progress.
+Right now it is possible to tweak this value to adjust the panning factor, especially when the camera view is highly magnified.

+Enjoy ;-)